StanfordLegion/regent-lang.org/reference.md

 Index spaces are sets of indices, used most frequently to define the set of keys in a [region](#regions).
 Index spaces may be unstructured (i.e. indices are opaque pointers), or structured (i.e. indices are N-dimensional points with an implied geometric relationship).
-Unstructured index spaces are created with a maximum size and are initially empty.
-Structured index spaces are created with an extent and optional start, and are pre-allocated.
+Index spaces of either type are created with a size (this is an N-dimensional point for structured index spaces) and optional offset.

 #### Creating an Unstructured Index Space

 {% highlight regent %}
+-- Unstructured space with 5 elements.
-var i0 = ispace(ptr, 5) -- Empty unstructured space with room for 5 elements.
+var i0 = ispace(ptr, 5)
 {% endhighlight %}

 #### Creating a Structured Index Space